cligs/pyzeta/HOWTO.md

 - Python 3
 - Packages pandas, numpy, treetaggerwrapper and pygal
-- Also, TreeTagger must be installed
+- TreeTagger

 ## How to install pyzeta?

 - Simply download or clone the pyzeta repository
+- Make sure you have `pyzeta.py` and `run_pyzeta.py` in a common location on your computer

 ## How to run pyzeta?